WHITE WATER RAFTING – UBUD, BALI

 The second half of the ride proved to be much more entertaining as there was a waterfall with a 10-foot drop that we would be rafting down.
 As we approached the drop, my stomach began to flutter.
 Was this even safe?
 Even as the question crossed my mind it was too late to do anything but let out a little scream as our boat slowly tipped over the edge.
 On impact Jackson flew backwards and right into his sister’s lap.
 My scream morphed into hysterical laughing as they struggled to right themselves.

 Shortly after the drop, we got off the rafts and were greeted with another steep set of stairs.
 Many of the tourists struggled up while guides and other locals working for the company easily climbed up, carrying rafts and supplies.

 At the top there were showers and change rooms, and our driver was nice enough to bring our bags over so that we could change into fresh dry clothes.

 After a quick clean up, we sat down to enjoy the buffet style lunch that surprisingly enough, even with my food allergies, had plenty of choices for me!
 We ate and looked through some of the pictures that the photographer on hand had captured before getting back into the van and heading home.
 The photos had us laughing at our misadventures.

 All in all, white water rafting in Ubud was a great time!
 While we usually try to avoid the touristy activities when we travel, this was definitely worth the time and money.

-Another one of our favorite activities was visiting the Sacred Monkey Forest Sanctuary, click here to see the photo gallery of our experience.
+Another one of our favorite activities was visiting the Sacred Monkey Forest Sanctuary.